-The Matriculation examinations will be held at the University, and at such other places as the Senate may designate, on September 23rd to 27th, 1939.
-For the time table of the examinations, see the University Almanac.
-Papers of from two to three hours' duration will be offered in each of the following subjects:-\\
+The Matriculation examinations will be held at the University, and at such other places as the Senate may designate, on September 21st to 25th, 1940.
+For the time table of the examinations, see the Almanac pages of the University Calendar.
+Papers of from two to three hours' duration will be offered in each of the following subjects:-